visgl/deck.gl/dev-docs/RFCs/v4.0/non-geospatial-viewports-rfc.md

 # RFC - Viewport Support for Infovis

-* Ib Green
+Author: Ib Green
-* Dec 7, 2016
+Date: Dec 7, 2016
+Status: **Approved and Implemented**

+Notes:
-Status: The first deck.gl RFC.
-Approved and implemented (with a different class hierarchy) as part of deck.gl v4.
+* Implemented (with a different class hierarchy) as part of deck.gl v4.
+* This was the first deck.gl RFC.

 ## Background